devonthesofa/obsidian-note-status/README.md

 The following features and improvements are planned for upcoming releases:

 ### Short-term
-- **Bug Fix**: Resolve selection context issue when changing status of a single file while multiple files are selected in the explorer view
 - **Batch Modification Enhancement**: Implement a modal dialog with file preview and status selection for more intuitive batch operations
 - **Dropdown Refinement**: Restructure status options to be grouped by categories (workflow, templates, custom) with visual separators
 - **Obsidian API Compliance**: Refactor code to follow Obsidian guidelines for better performance and compatibility: